Mary Margaret Graham

 Mary Margaret Graham was the United States Deputy Director of National Intelligence for Collection (2005–2008).

 Background

 Education

-Graham is a graduate of Marywood College in Scranton, Pennsylvania and obtained a master's degree in Russian Studies at The Maxwell School of Syracuse University.
+Graham is a graduate of Marywood College in Scranton, Pennsylvania, and obtained a master's degree in Russian Studies at The Maxwell School of Syracuse University.

 Honors and awards

 Graham has earned prestigious honors for her service: National Intelligence Distinguished Service Medal, the Distinguished Career Intelligence Medal, and the Secretary of Defense Meritorious Civilian Service Award, and the Donovan Award in 2001.

 Career

 In May 2005, Mary Margaret Graham was appointed as Deputy Director of National Intelligence for Collection.
 In this role, Graham worked on behalf of the Director of National Intelligence to coordinate and integrate the collection efforts of the 15 intelligence agencies and ensures that the DNI priorities are appropriately reflected in future planning and systems acquisition decisions.

 Mary Margaret Graham recently served as the Associate Deputy Director for Operations for Counterintelligence at the Central Intelligence Agency.
 In her 27 years with the CIA, she has had numerous field and headquarters assignments.
 From 1999 to 2001, Graham served as Chief of the Directorate of Operation's National Resources Division.
-She also served as the Executive Assistant William Crowell, then Deputy Director of the National Security Agency.
+She also served as the Executive Assistant to William Crowell, then Deputy Director of the National Security Agency.